Life Insurance Settlement Value Calculator

 What is the difference between a life settlement and surrendering a policy?

 Surrendering a life insurance policy means returning it to the insurer for its cash surrender value, minus any fees.
-A life settlement involves selling the policy to a third-party investor for a cash amount that is typically higher than the surrender value but less than the death benefit, offering a potentially greater return for the policyholder.
+A life settlement involves selling the policy to a third-party investor for a cash amount that is typically higher than the surrender value but less than the death benefit.
+For example, a policy with a $20,000 net surrender value might sell for $505,000 in a life settlement.

 Who typically purchases life insurance policies in a settlement?